New Zealand foreshore and seabed controversy: Aftermath

-Special Rapporteur
+United Nations special rapporteur

-In November 2005, following government criticism of the report issued by the UN Committee on the Elimination of Racial Discrimination (UNCERD), Special Rapporteur Professor Stavenhagen, a Mexican researcher who reports to UNCERD, arrived in New Zealand at the invitation of the Government.
+In November 2005, following government criticism of the report issued by the UN Committee on the Elimination of Racial Discrimination (UNCERD), special rapporteur Professor Stavenhagen, a Mexican researcher who reports to UNCERD, arrived in New Zealand at the invitation of the Government.
 He attended four hui and heard severe criticism of the government.
 He also met with Deputy Prime Minister Michael Cullen who crafted the foreshore law.
 While the foreshore and seabed issue was central to his visit, discussions also related to Treaty of Waitangi settlements, and economic, social and cultural rights generally.
-On 25 November 2005 he issued a statement which noted that “[w]hile the standard of living of the Māori of New Zealand has improved and is better than that of indigenous peoples in poorer countries, there is widespread concern that the gap in social and economic conditions is actually growing larger and an increasing proportion of Māori are being left behind”.
+On 25 November 2005 he issued a statement which noted that "[w]hile the standard of living of the Māori of New Zealand has improved and is better than that of indigenous peoples in poorer countries, there is widespread concern that the gap in social and economic conditions is actually growing larger and an increasing proportion of Māori are being left behind".
 His final report was completed in March 2006.
 It was highly critical of the Government in a number of areas, including the Foreshore and Seabed Act, which it recommended should be repealed or significantly amended.
 The Government response to this further criticism was again negative describing Professor Stavenhagen's report as "disappointing, unbalanced and narrow".

 Member's bill

-In October 2006, Tariana Turia (of Te Pāti Māori) introduced a member's bill designed to repeal the Foreshore and Seabed Act.
+In October 2006, Turia introduced a member's bill designed to repeal the Foreshore and Seabed Act.
 In recreating the legal status before the Foreshore and Seabed Act was passed, however, the bill was reported to vest ownership of the foreshore and seabed in the Crown.
 Turia denied that her bill would do anything but repeal the Foreshore and Seabed Act 2004 in its entirety and described Labour's descriptions as "scaremongering".

 First foreshore and seabed agreement signed

 The first foreshore and seabed agreement was ratified on 31 October 2008.
-The agreement was negotiated between people of the Ngāti Porou area on New Zealand's East Cape and the Crown (effectively the New Zealand government).
-The NZPA reported about 200 people representing Ngāti Porou were present to witness the signing of the deed.
+The agreement was negotiated between people of the Ngāti Porou area on the East Cape and the Crown (effectively the New Zealand government).
+About 200 people representing Ngāti Porou were present to witness the signing of the deed.
 The deed protects customary rights of local iwi and retains wider public access to Ngāti Porou coastal areas.

-Continued calls for repeal
+Repeal and replacement

-Following a change of government with the election of National in November 2008, the Green Party continued to call for repeal of the Foreshore and Seabed Act 2004.
+Following the formation of the Fifth National Government in November 2008, the Green Party continued to call for repeal of the Foreshore and Seabed Act 2004.
 National front bencher Christopher Finlayson, sworn in as Minister for Treaty of Waitangi Negotiations in November 2008, described the act as "discriminatory and unfair".
 Commentary at the time of his appointment suggested the Foreshore and Seabed Act would be reviewed under a National government.